Tan-group/TiRNA/README.md

 The predicted structures are given in a new directory "results", see "example1" for an example.
 (a) The results are placed in the 'folder1';
 (b) Folding_trajectory contains folding trajectories at different temperatures;
     CG_structures contains the predicted coarse-grained top 3D structures;
     Secondary_structure contains the predicted top-N secondary structures in dot-bracket form;
     All_atom_structure contains All_atom_structure corresponding top-N CG structures;
-        Thermal_Stability contains the fractions of different states (Folded, Unfolded, Intermediate) at different temperatures recorded in thermal_stabiliy.dat' and the secondary structures in dot-bracket form at different temperatures.
+    Thermal_Stability contains the fractions of different states (Folded, Unfolded, Intermediate) at different temperatures recorded in 'thermal_stabiliy.dat' and the secondary structures in dot-bracket form at different temperatures.

 Notes:
 (a) If you want to predict RNA 3D structures more accurately, the suggested step numbers should be >750000 (500000 is the minimum) for the folding steps and >500000 (100000 is the minimum) for the optimizing steps;